Evans Adotey: Karela United

 On 14 April 2020, Karela United announced the appointment of Adotey as the team's new head coach succeeding Enos Adepa who had left the club via a mutual agreement in March.
-With the club sitting in the 17th on the 2019–20 Ghana Premier League table with 11 points after a 15-game run that saw them win only two league matches while losing 7 and drawing 4 before the league was suspended in March 2020, due to the Coronavirus pandemic, his main task was to push the club out of the relegation zone should the league resume.
-The league was later cancelled in July 2020.
+The club was 17th on the 2019–20 Ghana Premier League table with 11 points at the time of his appointment, following a 15-game run in which they won only two league matches while losing seven and drawing four before the league was suspended in March 2020 due to the COVID-19 pandemic.
+His main task was to get the club out of the relegation zone if the league resumed, but it was later cancelled in July 2020.

-In February 2021, he was adjudged coach of the month for January 2021, with Karela United striker Diawisie Taylor also winning the player of the month after an impressive performance with the club winning 3 matches, drawing 1 match and losing 1 match out of 5 matches within the month of January.
+In February 2021, Adotey was named coach of the month for January 2021, and Karela United striker Diawisie Taylor also being named player of the month after an impressive performance in which the club won three matches, drew one, and lost one out of five matches in the month of January.